JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

-@def authors = "Tim Holy"
+@def authors = "Tim Holy, Jeff Bezanson, and Jameson Nash"
-@def published = "11 May 2020"
+@def published = "15 August 2020"
 @def title = "Analyzing sources of compiler latency in Julia: method invalidations"
-@def rss_pubdate = Date(2020, 5, 11)
+@def rss_pubdate = Date(2020, 8, 15)
-@def rss = """Julia is fast, but compiling Julia code takes time.
-This post analyzes why it's sometimes necessary to repeat that work, and what might be done to fix it."""
+@def rss = """Julia runs fast, but suffers from latency due to compilation.
+This post analyzes one source of excess compilation and tools for detecting and eliminating its causes."""

 \toc

 [The Julia programming language][Julia] has wonderful flexibility with types, and this allows you to combine packages in unanticipated ways to solve new kinds of problems.
-Crucially, it achieves this flexibility without sacrificing performance.
+Crucially, it achieves this flexibility without sacrificing runtime performance.
 It does this by running versions of code or algorithms that have been "specialized" for the specific types you are using.
 Creating these specializations is compilation, and when done on the fly (as is common in Julia) this is called "just in time" (JIT) compilation.
 Unfortunately, JIT-compilation takes time, and this contributes to *latency*